Under-coverage in high-statistics counting experiments with finite MC samples: The general case

 \subsubsection{The profile-likelihood ratio}

-Thanks to eq.~\eqref{eq:lin}, the function on the right-hand side of eq.~\eqref{eq:chi2} can be minimized by solving a linear system of equations, leading to the well-known linear least-square estimators~\cite{Cowan}.
-To this aim, we can first put the right-hand side of eq.~\eqref{eq:chi2} in the more evocative form
+Thanks to eq.~\eqref{eq:lin}, the function on the right-hand side of eq.~\eqref{eq:chi2} can be minimized by solving a linear system of equations, leading to the well-known {\it linear least-square estimator}~\cite{Cowan}.
+To this aim, we can first put the right-hand side of eq.~\eqref{eq:chi2} in the more concise form: